mavlink/mavlink-devguide/en/mavgen_python/README.md

 # Using Pymavlink Libraries (mavgen)

+Pymavlink is a *low level* and *general purpose* MAVLink message processing library, written in Python.
+It can, in theory, be used to implement MAVLink communications for any type of MAVLink system - GCS, MAVLink applications running on a companion computer, autopilots, etc.

+The library can be used with Python 2.7+ (recommended) or Python 3.5+ and supports both MAVLink 1 and MAVLink 2 versions of the protocol.

 This topic explains how to get and use the *Pymavlink* MAVLink Python libraries (generated using [mavgen](../getting_started/generate_libraries.md#mavgen)).
-The libraries can be used with Python 2.7+ (recommended) or Python 3.5+.

 > **Note** Pymavlink is developed in its own [project](https://github.com/ArduPilot/pymavlink), which includes the command line MAVLink generator (mavgen), Python bindings to create *Pymavlink*, and other useful tools and utilities.
   MAVLink includes the [Pymavlink](https://github.com/ArduPilot/pymavlink) repository as a submodule.
-  While you can work with that project directly, this documentation explains how to work with *pymavlink* using the MAVLink project.
+  While you can work with that project directly, this documentation explains how to work with *pymavlink* _**using the MAVLink project**_.

+<span></span>
+> **Tip** If you're writing a MAVLink application to communicate with an autopilot you may prefer to use a higher level library like [DroneKit-Python](http://python.dronekit.io/).
+This implements a number of [MAVLink microservices](../protocol/overview.md), and has been written to compensate for differences in protocol interpretation for (in particular) ArduPilot and PX4. <!-- update to include Dronecode SDK when there is a released Python library -->

 ## Getting Libraries